ImPleby/Destiny2-Macros/AutoHotkey/README.md

   If you want to change the binds, edit the Hunter Skate.ahk file by right clicking it and click edit.
   Only change the letters under the arrows.
 So if I wanted the skate bind to be K i would change the B to K. For mouse side buttons they are called XButton1 and XButton2
 ```
-;        Skate Bind ↓↓↓ | Change it to would whatever you want.
+;        Skate Bind ↓↓↓ | Change it to whatever you want.
 HunterSkateKeyBind = B

-;            Flat Sakte ↓↓↓ | Change it to would whatever you want.
+;            Flat Sakte ↓↓↓ | Change it to whatever you want.
 HunterFlatSkateKeyBind = N

-;  Shatterdive Bind ↓↓↓ | Change it to would whatever you want.
+;  Shatterdive Bind ↓↓↓ | Change it to whatever you want.
 ShatterdiveKeyBind = X
 ```
   Hunter Skate Usage: [Click Here](https://youtu.be/1JK1tbOjQcI)<br/>